myueen/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Building and Running a Cargo Project
+1. If you are not inside the ```hello_world``` directory, type in the following command ```cd hello_world``` to change the directory.

-1. From your hello_cargo directory, build your project by using the following command:
+2. From your hello_world directory, build your project by using the following command:

     ```console
     cargo build
     ```

-2. Compile the code and run the executable in this following command:
+3. Compile the code and run the executable in this following command:

     ```console
     cargo run